 What is the Retina?

 The retina is a thin membrane that lines most of the inner eye.
 An image reflected from an object is focused by the cornea and lens and is projected onto the retina.
 Light then travels from the retina through the optic nerve to the brain, where vision occurs.
 The following conditions are among many that may affect the retina:

-Retinal detachment is one of the most serious surgically treatable eye conditions and can result in blindness if not treated promptly.
-The retina generally detaches when it becomes torn, which allows fluid to collect between the retina and the underlying tissue.
-Individuals suffering from retinal detachment will experience progressive peripheral vision loss as the retina detaches.
+Retinal detachment is one of the most severe surgically-treatable eye conditions and can result in blindness if not treated promptly.
+The retina generally detaches when it becomes torn, allowing fluid to collect between the retina and the underlying tissue.
+As a result, individuals suffering from retinal detachment will experience progressive peripheral vision loss as the retina detaches.

-Many causes of retinal detachment are not well understood.
-The retina can detach after trauma.
-Diabetic retinopathy and severe nearsightedness (myopia) are risk factors for retinal detachment.
+The causes of retinal detachment are not well understood.
+Diabetic retinopathy, severe nearsightedness (myopia) and aging are risk factors for retinal detachment.
 Heredity is also a contributing factor.